 Positions: He began his career in 1986 at Studio Arlotio Bonelli of Turin as a chartered accountant until 1987.
-In that year, he took on the position of assistant to the Chairman responsible for management control in Alumnia S.p.A.
+In that year, he took on the position of assistant to the Chairperson responsible for management control in Alumnia S.p.A.
 (Efim Group), which he held until 1988.

-In 1989, he joined Spada Partners (formerly Studio Spadacini), a firm of chartered accountants.

-Spadacini), a firm of chartered accountants, as an associate mainly dealing with tax and corporate issues, such as corporate restructuring, insolvency proceedings, mergers and acquisitions and taxation of the financial, banking, brokerage company, and AMC sectors and other regulated financial activities.
+In 1989, he joined Spada Partners (formerly Studio Spadacini), a firm of chartered accountants, as an associate mainly dealing with tax and corporate issues, such as corporate restructuring, insolvency proceedings, mergers and acquisitions and taxation of the financial, banking, brokerage company, and AMC sectors and other regulated financial activities.